subvisual/blog/pages/posts/2017/04-april/132-design-sprints-and-the-academia.md

 cover: https://subvisual.s3.amazonaws.com/blog/hero/200/image.jpg
 retina_cover: https://subvisual.s3.amazonaws.com/blog/hero/200/image@2x.jpg
 tags:
+  - design
   - general
-intro: "> To walk a thorny road, we may cover its every inch with leather or we can make"
+intro: "To be honest, before this fall I had never taken part of a Design Sprint.
+It"
 ---

-> To walk a thorny road, we may cover its every inch with leather or we can make
-> sandals.

 To be honest, before this fall I had never taken part of a Design Sprint.
 It always seemed like a toy for the big boys in startups to play with.
 Then Eaze happened...

+> To walk a thorny road, we may cover its every inch with leather or we can make
+> sandals.

 I'm still wrapping up my masters degree.
 The course University of Minho provides has a peculiar characteristic.
 It doesn't matter what specialty you are attending,